Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A developer converted an existing program to an AWS Lambda function in the console.
 The program runs properly on a local laptop, but shows an 'Unable to import module' error when tested in the Lambda console.
 Which of the following can fix the error?

 - [x] Install the missing module and specify the current directory as the target.
-Create a ZIP file to include all files under the current directory, and upload the ZIP file.
+Create a `ZIP` file to include all files under the current directory, and upload the `ZIP` file.
 - [ ] Install the missing module in a lib directory.
-Create a ZIP file to include all files under the lib directory, and upload the ZIP file as dependency file.
+Create a `ZIP` file to include all files under the lib directory, and upload the `ZIP` file as dependency file.
-- [ ] In the Lambda code, invoke a Linux command to install the missing modules under the /usr/lib directory.
+- [ ] In the Lambda code, invoke a Linux command to install the missing modules under the `/usr/lib directory`.
-- [ ] In the Lambda console, create a LB_LIBRARY_PATH environment and specify the value for the system library plan.
+- [ ] In the Lambda console, create a `LB_LIBRARY_PATH` environment and specify the value for the system library plan.

 **[⬆ Back to Top](#table-of-contents)**